Karnataka election: Star power galore, these actors would hit the campaign trail

 The Karnataka election is set to witness plenty of star power.
 The likes of Sudeep, Pawan Kalyan and a host of others are set to join the campaign for various parties.

 While the JD(S) is trying to rope in Sudeep, it would also have on its campaign trail, Telugu star, Pawan Kalyan.
-On Kumaraswamy's request, Kalyan has agreed to campaign, the JD(S) has said.
+On Kumaraswamy's request, Kalyan has agreed to the campaign, the JD(S) has said.

 Also Read | Karnataka election: Enrol in voter's list before this date

 The Congress too is relying on a large number of film stars for its campaign.
 One among them is Ramya who is now in-charge of the IT cell of the Congress.
-The Congress is also trying to rope in actor, Prakash Raj for the campaign.
+The Congress is also trying to rope in the actor, Prakash Raj for the campaign.
 The rest of the stars who will campaign for the Congress would include, Ambareesh, Abhinaya.,Jayamala, Bhavana and Malashri.

 Also Read | Karnataka assembly election 2018: EC guidelines for media reporting